Bull Run Run

 - Mud and High Water: Parts of the trail can be muddy if there has been rain before or on race day.
 Stream crossings could require fording.
-(See view from 2003.)
+(See view from 2003 at right.)

 Runners crossing Little Rocky Run

 (about 6 miles) in 2003.

 Wait List Priorities: If we need to use a lottery, the initial field will be selected randomly.
 Each applicant has an equal chance of being in the initial starting field.
 We will, however, have priorities on the wait list.
 Given our experience with movement off the wait list, we expect that these priorities will be of significant value.
-In 2008, 2009, 2010, and again in 2014, everyone who participated in the initial entry process and stayed on the wait list was able eventually to run the event.
+In 2008, 2009, 2010, and again in 2014 and 2015, everyone who participated in the initial entry process and stayed on the wait list was able eventually to run the event.
 In 2011 through 2013, however, the initial wait list was long, and some who joined after initial entry did not get off it.

 Here are the priorities.
 (Within groups, ranking is by the random number that is assigned in the entry process.
 In the priority groups based on number of finishes, the sorting is first by finishes and then by random number.
 For example, all the people with three prior finishes will have a better priority than those with two.)

 - Applicants who, on three prior occasions within the last five years, served as pre-committed volunteers at BRR on the day of the event and were not on the final entrants list for the last BRR.

 - Prior overall winners of the men's or women's division of the BRR, or former BRR race directors.